Marcin Grabowski

-Marcin Grabowski (born 21 May 2000) is a Polish professional footballer who plays as a left-back.
+Marcin Grabowski (born 21 May 2000) is a Polish professional footballer who plays as a left-back for II liga club Stal Stalowa Wola.

 Club career

 On 22 February 2018 Wisła Kraków confirmed that Grabowski would join the club from the 2018–19 season onwards.
 Grabowski only played eight league games in his first season.
 In the second season, he made two appearances before he was loaned out to Bruk-Bet Termalica Nieciecza on 15 January 2020 for the rest of the season.
 He joined Bruk-Bet, as a free agent at the end of the season.

 On 3 July 2023, Grabowski moved to Górnik Łęczna on a two-year deal.

+On 8 January 2026, after spending six months without a club, Grabowski joined II liga club KKS 1925 Kalisz on an eighteen-month deal.

+On 17 July 2026, Grabowski signed with another third-tier club Stal Stalowa Wola.